Key Takeaway

 Contraception Considerations

 GLP-1 medications delay gastric emptying, which can theoretically affect the absorption of oral contraceptive pills .
-While the clinical significance of this interaction has not been fully established, many prescribers recommend using a non-oral contraceptive method (such as an IUD, implant, patch, ring, or injectable) during GLP-1 therapy if preventing pregnancy is essential.
+While the clinical significance of this interaction hasn't been fully established, many prescribers recommend using a non-oral contraceptive method (such as an IUD, implant, patch, ring, or injectable) during GLP-1 therapy if preventing pregnancy is important.

 Pre-Conception Planning